aknot242/nim-templating-lab-docs/docs/README.md

     ![choose augment](images/image.png)

 1. Click the checkbox on the **Custom 404 Response** row.
-When you do, the template form builder will add a new step indicating there is an additional step needed to capture inputs for this new augment template.
+When you do, the template form builder will add a new step indicating there is an additional form needed to capture inputs for this new augment template.

     ![augment selected](images/image-1.png)